LucasGuerraS/LucasGuerraS/README.md

- ## 👋 Oi!
-Eu sou o Lucas Guerra
+ ## 👋 Hi!
+I'm Lucas Guerra, a Software Engineer.

-- 🌱 Atualmente tendo uma imersāo profunda na em Cloud, Backend e Frontend
+- 🌱 Currently looking at topics related to Unix, DSA and fundamentals of C
-- 💞️ Formando de ADS na FIAP em 2023, buscando de evolução e conhecimento
+- 💞️ ADS 2024 graduate at FIAP
-- 📚 Cursando Engenharia de Software MBA na USP/Esalq
+- 📚 Studying Sofware Engineering at USP, MBA;
-- 📍 Desenvolvedor Fullstack na Power of Data
+- 📍 Fullstack Sofware Developer at PowerOfData;
 </br>
   <div align="center">
   <a href="https://github.com/LucasGuerraS">